turingschool/try-turing/fe-weekend/intro-to-css/index.md

 - Style HTML element using CSS rules
 - Use class and ID attributes on HTML elements to more specifically target them in CSS

->For this section, you'll build on the HTML you wrote as part of the pre-work for today!
-Don't have that?
-Start with <a href="https://codepen.io/turing-trycoding/pen/PozeOPQ?editors=1010" target="blank">this example from the prework</a>.

 ## What is CSS?